-"I am now glad to say it with full confidence: paper-making finally becomes a green industry in our time, by our hands," said Chen Kefu when he was doing field research at Sun Paper Group in Shandong province, a major paper producer equipped with production lines based on technology developed by SCUT.
+"I am now glad to say this with all confidence: paper-making finally becomes a green industry in our time, and by our hands," said Chen Kefu when he was doing field research at the Sun Paper Group in Shandong province, a major paper producer equipped with production lines based on technology developed by SCUT.

 At Sun Paper, his team visited a waste water discharge outlet, where the water was crystal clear and turned out to be a habitat of massive reeds.
 It was pleasantly surprising when the team found the place was so beautiful that it was actually known by the locals as a scenic spot that attracted many new couples to take wedding photos there.

-Chen Kefu noted that his team will not set up technological barriers against sharing this research achievement with other enterprises in the industry.
-They are now hopefully looking forward to a common action across the whole paper and pulp industry, which aims to end the label of "heavy pollution", and thus to achieve concrete green development.
+Chen Kefu said there will be no technological barriers against sharing this research achievement with other enterprises in the industry.
+The research team is now hopefully looking forward to a common action across the whole paper and pulp industry, which aims to end the label of "heavy pollution", and thus to achieve concrete green development.